The Yukon is accessible by air, road and water. Once here, visitors have a variety of options to explore the region.

-Air North, Yukon’s Airline offers daily services to Whitehorse from Vancouver, and regular services from Calgary, Edmonton, Kelowna, Victoria and seasonal service from Toronto and Ottawa via Yellowknife.
+Air North, Yukon’s Airline offers daily services to Whitehorse from Vancouver, regular services from Calgary, Edmonton, Kelowna, Victoria and seasonal service from Toronto and Ottawa via Yellowknife.
 They also operate regular year-round flights to Dawson City, Old Crow and Inuvik.

 Air Canada offers daily services between Whitehorse and Vancouver.
 They also provide international service to Canada from the USA, Europe, Mexico and Asia/Pacific through Vancouver.

 Westjet offers seasonal service from Calgary to Whitehorse from late June to early September.
 They also provide international connections through Calgary on many international partner carriers.

 Condor operates a weekly direct service from Frankfurt, Germany to Whitehorse from late May to mid September.